qemu/qemu/docs/specs/ppc-spapr-xive.rst

 supported and if the guest OS supports XIVE, this mode will be selected.

-The choosen interrupt mode is activated after a reconfiguration done in a machine reset.
+The chosen interrupt mode is activated after a reconfiguration done in a machine reset.

 KVM negotiation